Announcing the Winners of the

-Khuner Young Artist Concerto Competition
+30th Annual Young Artist Concerto Competition

-About Prometheus’s Concerto Competition:
+About the Concerto Competition

-The Competition is open to Bay Area string, woodwind, brass, harp and percussion players who are 18 years of age or younger.
-Remarkable musicians audition each year for the rare opportunity to perform a concerto with a symphony orchestra before a live and appreciative audience.
-The audition itself provides an exceptional educational experience for aspiring young musicians.
+This season marks the 30th consecutive annual Young Artist Concerto Competition, sponsored by the Prometheus Symphony since 1989.
+See the side-bar for our story.
+The Competition is open to Bay Area string, woodwind, brass, harp and percussion players, 18 years of age or younger.
+Remarkable young musicians audition each year for the rare opportunity to perform a concerto with a symphony orchestra.
+The audition itself provides an important educational experience for aspiring young musicians.

-Auditions for next season will be held in early November 2017.
+Auditions for next season will be held in early November 2019.
 Application forms, with the date and location of auditions, will be posted here as soon as the audition date is confirmed.
 Application forms will be downloadable from the website at that time.
 Contact us at ConcertoCompetition@PrometheusSymphony.org with questions or to request email notification of the audition date.

 Competition Rules in brief: Auditioners must (1) be 18 years of age or younger; (2) be prepared to play from memory at the audition a complete concerto or work for solo instrument and orchestra for which orchestra parts are readily available; and (3) bring a piano accompanist to the audition.
 To be eligible to win, contestants must be able to perform with the Prometheus Symphony on a specified concert date in January 2020.
 That date will be set when auditions are announced.